Ajaykumar-Hub237/go-web-app/README.md

 **Builds and Pushes Docker Image**

-Builds the Docker image using Dockerfile.
+-Builds the Docker image using Dockerfile.

-Pushes the image to DockerHub, tagged using the GitHub run ID for traceability.
+-Pushes the image to DockerHub, tagged using the GitHub run ID for traceability.

 **Updates Helm Chart Automatically**

-Modifies the tag: field in helm/go-web-app-chart/values.yaml with the new image tag.
+-Modifies the tag: field in helm/go-web-app-chart/values.yaml with the new image tag.

-Commits and pushes the change back to the repository.
+-Commits and pushes the change back to the repository.

 ## GitHub Secrets for CI/CD